End-to-End Physics Event Classification with CMS Open Data: Applying Image-Based Deep Learning to Detector Data for the Direct Classification of Collision Events at the LHC: Event Classification

-Turning now to the $H\rightarrow\gamma\gamma$ vs. $\gamma+\mathrm{jet}$ component (Figure \ref{fig:Central_Multiclass_AUC_SgVGJ}), we see that this is primarily responsible for the E2E advantage over kinematics-only.
-This is expected because the jet (typically, merged $\pi^0\rightarrow\gamma\gamma$) is not fully resolved and is instead reconstructed as a single photon in the 4-momentum case, which we have not supplemented with additional shower shape information.
-Despite appearing as a single photon-like cluster, the jet manifests itself in the ECAL image as a \emph{differentiated} shower, which, on occasion, is discernible by eye (see Figure \ref{fig:EvtDisplay}).
-As reviewed in Section \ref{sec:ShowerClass}, E2E classifiers are highly sensitive to differences in shower shapes even when no distinguishing kinematical information is present.
-Moreover, the $\gamma+\mathrm{jet}$ decay exhibits similar non-resonant kinematics to $\gamma\gamma$ and so, to the 4-momentum classifier, the two should look alike.
+Turning now to the $H\rightarrow\gamma\gamma$ vs. $\gamma+\mathrm{jet}$ component (Figure \ref{fig:Central_Multiclass_AUC_SgVGJ}), we see that this particular background is primarily responsible for the end-to-end advantage over the kinematics-only approach.
+This is expected because the jet (typically a merged $\pi^0\rightarrow\gamma\gamma$) is not fully resolved and is instead reconstructed as a single photon in the 4-momentum case, which is not supplemented with additional shower shape information.
+Despite registering as a single photon-like cluster, the jet appears in the ECAL image as a \emph{differentiated} shower, which, on occasion, is discernible by eye (see Figure \ref{fig:EvtDisplay_ECAL}).
+As reviewed in Section~\ref{sec:ShowerClass}, end-to-end classifiers are highly sensitive to differences in particle shower shapes even when no distinguishing kinematic information is present.
+Moreover, the $\gamma+\mathrm{jet}$ decay exhibits similar non-resonant kinematics to the $\gamma\gamma$ background and thus, to the 4-momentum classifier, the two should look alike.
 This is confirmed by their similar 4-momentum results (c.f.
-Figure \ref{fig:Central_Multiclass_AUC_SgVGG}).
-Lastly, owing to strong shower differentiation, the effect of mass de-correlation on the $\gamma+\mathrm{jet}$ background is much subdued.
-We can thus conclude that the impact of mass de-correlation depends strongly on the importance of kinematics---in particular, of the energy scale---over shower differentiation.
-For predominantly kinematically-differentiated decays, the effect of de-correlation will be substantial while for primarily shower-differentiated decays, the effect will be minimal.
-In Figure \ref{fig:MassCor}, we plot the classifier score in the signal label vs. diphoton mass for the two backgrounds to illustrate the impact of mass de-correlation.
+Figure \ref{fig:Central_Multiclass_AUC_SgVGG} vs. \ref{fig:Central_Multiclass_AUC_SgVGJ}).
+Owing to strong shower differentiation, the effect of mass de-correlation on the $\gamma+\mathrm{jet}$ background is much reduced.
+The impact of mass de-correlation depends strongly on the importance of kinematics---in particular, of the energy scale---against shower differentiation.
+For decays predominantly differentiated by kinematics, the effect of de-correlation will be substantial, while for primarily shower-differentiated decays, the effect will be minimal.
+In Figure~\ref{fig:MassCor}, we plot the classifier output in the signal label vs. diphoton mass for the two backgrounds to illustrate the impact of mass de-correlation.